 - A slight reduction in the basal or resting temperature, followed by a slight increase.

 The only way you can be a hundred percent sure about pregnancy is by taking a test.
-You do this with a home pregnancy test or visit the doctor for a blood test.
+You can do this with a home pregnancy test and visit the doctor for a blood test to confirm.

 Is Weight Gain During Ovulation Normal?